CaedanZ2/hsi-center-aware-gmlp/README.md

 # Center-Aware Attention-Guided gMLP for Hyperspectral Image Classification

-**Final-Year Project, Portland Institute, Nanjing University of Posts and Telecommunications (2025-2026)**
+**Senior Project, Portland Institute, Nanjing University of Posts and Telecommunications (2025-2026)**

 This repository documents a five-member senior project on efficient spectral-spatial representation learning for hyperspectral image classification.
 The proposed framework combines a 3D-CNN encoder, spectral-spatial attention, a center-aware token prior, and an HSI-specific gMLP token mixer.